 During a Pap smear:

-After your Pap smear:
+After a Pap smear:

 Your healthcare provider will tell you when you can expect your Pap smear results.
 You may have some spotting the day of your procedure.

-When to get a Pap smear:
+How often to get a Pap smear:

-- Positive test result for the human papillomavirus (HPV)
+- Positive HPV test result

 - A history of cervical cancer, or a high risk for cervical cancer

 - A weak immune system